London Attacker's Wife Says She's 'Shocked and Saddened'

-Rohey Hydara, the wife of London attacker Khalid Masood has issued a statement condemning her husband's actions and offering condolences to the families of his victims.
+Rohey Hydara, the wife of London attacker Khalid Masood, has issued a statement condemning her husband's actions and offering condolences to the families of his victims.

 “I am saddened and shocked by what Khalid has done.
 I totally condemn his actions.
-I express my condolences to the families of the victims that have died, and wish a speedy recovery to all the injured," Hydara said in a statement issued through the Metropolitan police, the Guardian reports.
+I express my condolences to the families of the victims that have died, and wish a speedy recovery to all the injured," Hydara said in a statement issued through the Metropolitan Police, the Guardian reports.

 “I would like to request privacy for our family, especially the children, at this difficult time,” she added.